jdnyzio/DAND_nodes/Nodes/1_data_and_tables/download_sqlite.md

 operating system.
 Open your terminal and type **sqlite3.** If you see something like the following

-> “SQLite version 3.8.4.1 2014-03-11 15:27:36
+'''SQLite version 3.8.4.1 2014-03-11 15:27:36

-> Enter ".help" for usage hints.
+Enter ".help" for usage hints.

-> Connected to a **transient in-memory database**.
+Connected to a **transient in-memory database**.

-> Use ".open FILENAME" to reopen on a persistent database.
+Use ".open FILENAME" to reopen on a persistent database.

-> sqlite\>”
+sqlite\>'''

 Then you already have SQLite installed.
 Type **.exit** to get back to your terminal and you’re ready to go!